-The first is to estimate quantile treatment effects (defined for each quantile $\tau$ as: $\delta(\tau) = G_n^{-1}(\tau) - F_m^{-1}(\tau)$ where $G_n$ and $F_m$ represent the empirical distributions of the treatment and control distributions with n and m observations respectively), with bootstrapped confidence intervals for inference.
+The first is to estimate quantile treatment effects (defined for each quantile τ as: $\delta(\tau) = G_n^{-1}(\tau) - F_m^{-1}(\tau)$ where G_n and F_m represent the empirical distributions of the treatment and control distributions with n and m observations respectively), with bootstrapped confidence intervals for inference.
 Note that this does not plot the treatment effect at different quantiles (since student rank order is not preserved between the baseline and end line tests even within the same treatment group).
-It simply plots the gap at each percentile of the treatment and control distributions after the program and compares test scores across treatment and control groups at every percentile of the endline distribution.
-Such a plot is especially useful as a visual test of first-order stochastic dominance between treatment and control groups.
+It simply plots the gap at each percentile of the

-&lt;sup>36 As a template for such writing, see Muralidharan and Sundararaman (2015), who start their discussion of heterogeneity of impact by medium of instruction by noting that: "Our experiment was not designed to identify heterogeneous effects by school characteristics, but we report some suggestive results that are likely to be important for future research designed explicitly to study such heterogeneity."
+36 As a template for such writing, see Muralidharan and Sundararaman (2015), who start their discussion of heterogeneity of impact by medium of instruction by noting that: "Our experiment was not designed to identify heterogeneous effects by school characteristics, but we report some suggestive results that are likely to be important for future research designed explicitly to study such heterogeneity."